HackersTech/insta-bruteforcer/README.md

 - >sample.txt file

 - it is a example of email:pass txt file
-- file should be colon : separated
+- email:pass should be colon : separated
 - NO SPACE !!! should be there in the file
 ---
 ### follow on